 Rajesh was called to the Bar in 1993.
 His areas of expertise include Human Rights Law, Immigration and Asylum Law, and Public Law.
-He is Founding Director of HIC, a Community Centred NGO based in Cameroon, and of Human Energy (Uganda) Ltd, and was previously a Director of The Joint Council for the Welfare of Immigrants (JCWI).
-Rajesh also lectures on a wide variety of legal issues, both for the Bar Human Rights Council and internationally, in India, Africa, Asia, and the USA.
+Rajesh has extensive hands-on experience in humanitarian and environmental issues in his work with NGOs, cooperatives and companies based in the UK and overseas.
+He also lectures on a wide variety of legal issues, both for the Bar Human Rights Committee and internationally.

-Prof. Naomi Roht-Arriaza
+Professor Naomi Roht Arriaza